Hands in a circle

 We are always happy to hear from interested couples or families who can imagine and are able to take in a child temporarily or permanently.

-This requires understanding and tolerance for the child's living situation and background.
-Good foster parents give a child the feeling of having arrived and being accepted.
-Foster parents need empathy, time, energy, patience and resilience, sufficient living space, a child-friendly environment and joy in living with a child.
+This requires understanding and tolerance for the child's life situation and background.
+Good foster parents give a child the feeling that they have arrived and are accepted.
+Foster parents need empathy, time, energy, patience and resilience, sufficient living space, a child-friendly environment and enjoyment of life with a child.